opendaylight/docs/docs/release-notes/index.rst

 * Migration from prior OpenDaylight releases to |release| has not been extensively tested.
 The per-project release notes include migration and compatibility information when it is known.
-* There are scales beyond which the controller has been unreliable when collecting flow statistics from OpenFlow switches.
-In tests, these issues became apparent when managing thousands of OpenFlow switches; however, this limitation may vary depending on deployment and use cases.

 Project-specific Release Notes
 ==============================